ArthurGICQUEL/PortfolioWebsite/data/blog/bitwise.md

 date: '2022-03-26'
 tags: ['unity']
 draft: false
-summary: Bitwise operations are one of the most basic operations you can give to a processor.
+summary: Bitwise operations are some of the most basic operations you can give to a processor.
 They can be very useful in unity to manipulate layerMasks.
 ---

 ## The bitwise operators